Central Virginia

 • 00:24:16

-we might need to think about the inventory of the fees that might be available or the taxes that might be available but we might want to sort of simplify the approach to begin with to sort of get our foot in the door and I'd lean on David a little bit for sort of his thoughts on that but with the idea that we over complicating it may not serve us well versus
+We might need to think about the inventory of the fees that might be available or the taxes that might be available but we might want to sort of simplify the approach to begin with to sort of get our foot in the door and I'd lean on David a little bit for sort of his thoughts on that but with the idea that we over-complicating it may not serve us well versus

 • 00:24:43

-decided that we're going to put our foot in the door.
+Deciding that we're going to put our foot in the door.

 • 00:24:45